cspr-rad/kairos-spec/blogposts/merkle-tree-updates.md

 without requiring ZK proofs, but still allowing the L1 to verify the execution occured appropriately.
 This simplifies some of the design of Kairos V0.1, as can be seen in its specification.

-# Old writings

-Figures: "merkle-tree.svg" & "merkle-tree-updated.svg"
-caption: "How to update a single leaf of a Merkle tree"

-Let us look at @merkle-tree-update-figure-algorithm as an example of a single-leaf Merkle tree update.
-As we can see, the datum D2 is updated to D2'.
-As a result, H2, A1 and R each get updated.
-The deposit transaction itself will include by necessity D2, D2', R and R', in order to provide the smart contract with all the information necessary in order to execute the right processes.
-In addition, the smart contract must verify that changing D2 to D2' does indeed lead to the update of the Merkle tree from root R to root R'.
-Note now that in order to verify this claim, we don't require the entire Merkle tree.
-Rather, all we need are values H1 and A2 and the directionality (i.e. the fact that H1 is to the left of H2, whereas A2 is to the right of A1, in the Merkle tree).
-Hence, the required metadata is
-$ {
-  hashes: [(H1, Left), (A2, Right)],
-  root: R'
-}$

-Given this metadata, we can now check that indeed for

-$ "H2" = "hash"("D2"), "A1" = "hash"("H1", "H2") $
-$ "H2'" = "hash"("D2'"), "A1'" = "hash"("H1", "H2'") $

-it is true that
-$ R = "hash"("A1", "A2"), "R'" = "hash"("A1'", "A2"). $

-For a general balanced Merkle tree with $N$ leaves, this requires $log^2(N)$ hashes with their directionality, and the new Merkle root, to be passed to the Validium smart contract in order to allow for verification.

-Note: This should be implemented and tested as well for cases where a leaf must be added/removed, rather than updated.